ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### CloudSystem compliance approach

-The CloudSystem includes Microsoft Defender ATP to assist with the inspection and auditing of data transfer to and from CloudSystem endpoints.
+The CloudSystem includes Microsoft Defender for Endpoint to assist with the inspection and auditing of data transfer to and from CloudSystem endpoints.
 Event logs are generated when data is transferred to external media from a Windows 10 endpoint.

+The CloudSystem does not provide configuration advice on protective marking checks for documents due to the reliance on existing platforms and the difference in existing architectures across Commonwealth entities.

 ### Security controls provided by the CloudSystem

-* Defender ATP will scan all data copied onto CloudSystem Windows 10 devices.
+* Defender for Endpoint will scan all data copied onto CloudSystem Windows 10 devices.
 * Event logs are generated when data is transferred to external media from a Windows 10 endpoint.

 ### Residual controls to be addressed by the Agency